awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudformation-resourceversion-loggingconfig.md

 ## Properties<a name="aws-properties-cloudformation-resourceversion-loggingconfig-properties"></a>

 `LogGroupName`  <a name="cfn-cloudformation-resourceversion-loggingconfig-loggroupname"></a>
-The Amazon CloudWatch log group to which CloudFormation sends error logging information when invoking the type's handlers\.
+The Amazon CloudWatch logs group to which CloudFormation sends error logging information when invoking the type's handlers\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`